hartenthaler/hh_extended_family/docs/architecture.md

 The module can build the family view for multiple filter options.
 Filter options include all relatives, sex or gender groups, and living/deceased state.
 The tab then switches between the precomputed variants.
+The active filter also controls the toolbar actions, so Print/PDF and clippings-cart operations use the same variant that is currently visible.

 ### Presentation configuration